The Queen's Shoulders

 How a local woman came to feature on one of the most iconic images of the 20th century.

-Originally commissioned for the late Queen’s Platinum Jubilee, this new production celebrates Machin’s Stoke-on- Trent roots and brings you the extraordinary true story of how the local woman’s shoulders would become known throughout the world.
+Originally commissioned for the late Queen’s Platinum Jubilee, this new production celebrates Machin’s Stoke-on- Trent roots as part of the Stoke100 Centenary celebrations and brings you the extraordinary true story of how the local woman’s shoulders would become known throughout the world.

-Directed by Polly Wain, Resident Assistant Director at the New Vic Theatre and featuring Ava Ralph as Angela, The Phoenix Singers bring this unique story to life with words by Victoria Brazier and music by Ashley Thompson.
+Directed by Polly Wain and featuring Ava Ralph as Angela, The Phoenix Singers bring this unique story to life with words by Victoria Brazier and music by Ashley Thompson.

 You’ll never look at a stamp in the same way again.